-The area we live in (Toton & Chilwell Meadows and Chilwell West) is going to be transformed over the next few years due to:
+The area we live in (Toton & Chilwell Meadows and Chilwell West) is going to be transformed over the next 10 years due to:

-- The sale of the 182-acre site of Chetwynd Barracks in about 2021;
+- The sale of the 182-acre site of Chetwynd Barracks starting in 2021;

-- The development of the HS2 East Midlands Hub station on Toton Sidings due to start in the mid 2020’s; and
+- The development of the HS2 East Midlands Hub station on Toton Sidings due to start in the late 2020’s; and

-- Broxtowe County Council’s allocation of over 1,000 dwellings to be built in our area in the next 10 years.
+- Broxtowe County Council’s allocation of circa 800 dwellings to be built in our Area before 2028

 The Community that lives in the area needs to be at the heart of this transformation.
 If we don’t do this, we will have no say in the future developments and residents and businesses will not benefit from the opportunities these initiatives will bring.